Research Fellow

 “The good news is that evasive entrepreneurs and an increasingly technologically-empowered public will keep pushing back and hopefully whittle away at the continuing vestiges of Prohibition Era stupidity.
-Where there’s a will, there’s a way, and when people want a drink, crafty entrepreneurs will usually find a way to deliver.” ~ Adam Thierer
+Where thereโs a will, thereโs a way, and when people want a drink, crafty entrepreneurs will usually find a way to deliver.” ~ Adam Thierer

 Policies that frown upon entrepreneurial risk-taking actively disincentivize the building of new and better things.
 We must remove political barriers to productive entrepreneurialism or else we will never get back to being the builders we once were.